 Financing: General Fund Time Frame: Make informational materials on rehabilitation assistance programs available by January 2024, to be provided on an ongoing basis when violations are confirmed, conduct code enforcement as complaints are received.
-Implementation Responsibility: Code Enforcement and Community Development Department (Building Division) Quantified Objective: Reduce displacement risk and encourage place-based revitalization by facilitating rehabilitation of 10 units by providing informational materials to owners in violation of City codes on available assistance programs and annually promote available assistance programs in areas of concentrated lower-income households.
+Implementation Responsibility: Code Enforcement and Community Development Department (Building Division)

+Quantified Objective: Reduce displacement risk and encourage place-based revitalization by facilitating rehabilitation of 10 units by providing informational materials to owners in violation of City codes on available assistance programs and annually promote available assistance programs in areas of concentrated lower-income households (e.g., in the John F. Kennedy Park and Lincoln Park neighborhoods), as well as, areas of high segregation and poverty shown on Figure 3-1, Regional TCAC/HCD Opportunity Areas, and among owners of older housing units, which are in the city's original downtown core square mile area and scattered throughout the city.
 Relevant Policies: Policy 3.1, Policy 3.3